webix-hub/docs/data/desktop/pdfviewer.md

 ####setMasterPage()

-sets the previous or next page or a page by the number in the viewer
+sets the page to show in the viewer

 - page - (string, number) the value of the page that should be displayed in the viewer

-Possible values are "prev", "next" or number.
+Possible values are "prev", "next" or page number.

 ~~~js
 $$("toolbar").setMasterPage("prev");